 - The project consolidates a number of deferred improvements into a single capital project to maintain a campus environment that supports the University instruction and research mission, and to facilitate future campus development.
 The Deferred Renovation, Building Renewal, and Infrastructure project was created after determining that State funded building renewal would not be available again in FY 2005.
 This is the fourth consecutive year (since FY01) the State has not allocated Building Renewal funding to the universities.
 Project components address a variety of deficiencies that include: renovating buildings and/or spaces to support academic programs, instruction, and department activities; improving indoor air quality; improving safety; replacing obsolete/inefficient equipment; and correcting conditions that reduce equipment life expectancy and reliability.
 Projects listed depict the University's most critically known areas of attention at this time.
-The absence of future Building Renewal funding may also require adjustments to proposed projects and budgets to address future deficiencies that become a higher priority. - Participation with debt service paid for with tuition.
+The absence of future Building Renewal funding may also require adjustments to proposed projects and budgets to address future deficiencies that become a higher priority. - The total estimated project budget of \$20.0 million would be funded through Certificates of Participation with debt service paid for with tuition.
 The FY 2004 financial data used to calculate the estimated debt ratio presented to the Board in the FY 2005 Capital Development Plan has been updated with data from the audited FY 2004 financial statements, which included all final adjustments.
 The revised debt ratios are: State (A.R.S) 4.30%, limit 8%; and ABOR 7.48%, limit 10.0%.
 This includes projects listed in the Capital Development Plan and projects that have received Project Approval.
 The incremental changes to the debt ratios associated with the Deferred Renovation, Building Renewal, and Infrastructure project are: State (A.R.S.)
 0.11%, and ABOR 0.16%.
 The projected ratios reflect the highest ratios within the next five years.
 Projects with a useful life that is less than the maximum bond period (e.g. street paving) will be paid off first.
 Each project will be reviewed individually to ensure that debt service payments will adhere to the estimated useful life. - The Deferred Renovation, Building Renewal, and Infrastructure project is comprised of multiple individual projects, each with a separate schedule.
 The University will request ABOR Project Approval for each individual project greater than one million dollars as specified in ABOR Policy Chapter Seven (7-106.C.2).
 It is anticipated that the earliest component may begin construction in late FY 2005.
 A complete list of projects is located on pages 5 and 6. - The project will utilize both Construction Manager at Risk and Job Order Contracting delivery methods.
 The method selected is dependent upon the size and complexity of the project, and which process delivers the necessary improvements in the most cost efficient manner.

-Joel D. Valdez (520) 621-5977
+Contact: Joel D. Valdez (520) 621-5977 Sr. Vice President for Business Affairs jdvaldez@u.arizona.edu

-Board of Regents Meeting January 27-28, 2005 Agenda Item # /8/ The University of Arizona Page 2 of 6
+Board of Regents Meeting January 27-28, 2005 Agenda Item # /8 The University of Arizona Page 2 of 6